lauvergn/QuantumModelLib/ReadMe.md

 ```
 It initializes the phenol potential (2D and 3 PES).
 => Computation of the diabatic surface

+The list of available models is given below.

 ### 3a2) Initialization of the potential (reading the model)